ApexRMS/stsim/README.md

-# carep
+# stsim
-A SyncroSim Package for the Caribou Energy Protein Model.
+A SyncroSim Package for the ST-Sim State and Transition Model.